Understanding Class Rank: Its Role in College Admissions

 Blog Banner

-Your GPA is a numerical representation of your average grade across all their classes.
-GPA is calculated by assigning point values to different grades (for example, A = 4 points, B = 3 points, B+ =3.5, B- = 2.75, etc.).
-To get the average — your GPA — the school will take the grade you earned in each class, convert it to the point system, sum the points, and then divide by the number of classes taken.
+Your GPA is a numerical representation of your average grade across all of your classes.
+GPA is calculated by assigning point values to different grades (for example, A = 4 points, B = 3 points, B+ =3.5, B- = 2.75, etc.), summing the values, and then dividing by the number of classes taken.

 The distinction between weighted and unweighted GPA lies in how different courses are factored into the GPA calculation.